 Do I Need a Lawyer to Help Start My Business

 Every new business venture presents its own unique challenges and issues.
 At time the challenge can be overwhelming.
-Once accomplished , entrepreneurs face the challenge of stying in business.
+And, once you get started, owners are confronted with may new and unexpected challenges to keeping the business going.

-As attorneys we have counseled many entrepreneurs on how to proceed with a new venture.
-We have encountered many issues and experienced lawyers can help minimize many of the problems that business owners will encounter in their business development.
+The experienced Chicago Business Lawyers at Bellas & Wachowski, we have counseled many entrepreneurs in starting a new business venture.
+We understand that entrepreneurs are self-starters and like to do things themselves.
+But, over the many years of helping business owners, we have encountered many issues.
+Experienced business lawyers can help minimize many of the problems that business owners will encounter in their business development.

 Many events can change the course of a business.
-Lets consider several examples of what could destroy a business:
+Let’s consider several examples of events that could change the direction and profitability of your business:

-- Your partner decides to leave the business and insists that you buyout his interest for an unreasonable amount of money in cash.
+- Your partner decides to leave the business and insists on a buyout of his interest for an unreasonable amount of money (and he wants it all in cash now).

 - Your client leaves the business, taking with him the client list and several of your best clients.
-Your partner than opens a competing business across the street from you.
+Your partner then opens a competing business down the street from you.

-- Your partner accrues a huge amount of debt, without your knowledge, thereby placing the future of the business in jeopardy.
+- Your partner accrues a huge amount of debt, without your knowledge, jeopardizing the future of the business.

 - Your partner dies, leaving his interest to his wife, with whom you just haven’t been able to get along.

-- Any one of these events could trigger the end of your business venture.
-As attorneys, we know that there are preventative measures that can be taken to avoid, or at least minimize, the consequence of these events without ending the business.
+Any one of these events could trigger the end of your business venture.
+As experienced Chicago Business Lawyers, we understand and know that there are preventative measures that can be taken to avoid, or at least minimize, the consequence of these events without ending the business.

-- To prevent a costly legal battle between partners over the value of your respective interest, you can execute a shareholders agreement or a partnership agreement which delineates the manner in which each partner or shareholder can withdraw from the business, sell their interest to a third party, or sell their interest to the other partners all based on a predetermined valuation formula.
+- Any dispute with your business partners – regardless of whether it is an Illinois corporation, an Illinois Limited Liability Company (LLC) or a partnership, good advance planning can prevent or minimize a legal battle between partners over the value of your respective interest.
+This can be done by simply agreeing to a shareholders’ agreement, a partnership agreement or – in the case of an LLC – an operating agreement which delineates the manner in which each partner, member or shareholder can withdraw from the business, sell their interest to a third party, or sell their interest to the other partners all based on a predetermined valuation formula.

 - To prevent your partner from leaving the business with the client list or with clients, you could execute a “Non-Compete Agreement” which prevents partners or owners from competing with the other in a particular geographic area for a predetermined period of time.